krabique/project-management-app/README.md

 ### Discussions

-Discussions consist of posts users left in them.
+Discussions consist of posts that users left in them.
 Sort of like forum threads.
 There is no need to refresh a discussion page to see the new posts since they all have auto-updates enabled (via ActionCable).

 ![discussion](./examples/discussions_example.png)

 ### Live Feed

-There is a live feed pane on the main page, that shows some latest events that's been happening around the app, such as new projects, etc. A manager can also write a plain text post to feeds.
+There is a live feed pane on the main page that shows some latest events that's been happening around the app, such as new projects, etc. A manager can also write a plain text post to feeds.
 Of course, it also auto-updates like a miracle! (via ActionCable - seem magical enough to me)